DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/view_participant_data.md

 The API uses the following fields to describe a participant’s induction in the participant endpoints:

 * `eligible_for_funding`, shows if a participant is eligible for funding.
 Can be `true`, `false`, or `null`.
-* `overal_induction_start_date`, the date an ECT officially began statutory induction as submitted by their appropriate body.
+* `overall_induction_start_date`, the date an ECT officially began statutory induction as submitted by their appropriate body.
 * `induction_end_date`, the date an ECT completed (passed or failed) their induction.
 * `teacher_reference_number`, the participant’s teacher reference number.
 If a TRN is missing, it means the participant’s registration predates validation, and we have no matching TRN in our records.